 Not only can you essentially halve the time it takes to get pregnant, but your fertility charts can also be used as a powerful diagnostic tool to pick up potential fertility problems early on.

-So why the title of this article then, which is obviously at odds with the ‘pro-charting’ message I usually deliver?
+So why the title of this article then, which appears to be at odds with the ‘pro-charting’ message I usually promote?
 The simple explanation is that charting your fertility comes with a caveat.
 Understanding how to correctly chart your fertility and, even more importantly, how to correctly interpret what you’re charting, is absolutely imperative to making this valuable skill work for you, if you want to get pregnant faster.

 To illustrate this important point, let me tell you about a client of mine, who inadvertently delayed getting pregnant, by simply misunderstanding her fertility charts.

 Kathy (not her real name) came to see me after trying unsuccessfully to get pregnant for 18 months.
 Kathy was 34 years old and her husband was 36.
 Not helping their cause was the fact that the couple weren’t having sex very often.
 The pressure of ‘baby-making’ had taken the spontaneity and fun out of their sex life and feelings of anxiety meant that sex sometimes just ‘didn’t work’.

 Kathy consoled herself, however, with the fact that they were having intercourse at least once during the time she understood she was fertile – around Day 14 of her cycle.
 In addition, Kathy’s cycles were very long, giving her fewer chances to conceive.